jefftrevino/abjadcompile/README.md

 # abjadcompile
-abjadcompile is an Atom package, created and maintained by the [nCoda](www.ncodamusic.org) team, that enables in-editor Abjad illustration of Python-generated LilyPond files in the [Atom](https://atom.io/) text editor.
+abjadcompile is an Atom package and [Hydrogen plugin](https://nteract.gitbooks.io/hydrogen/docs/PluginAPI.html), created and maintained by the [nCoda](www.ncodamusic.org) team, that enables [Abjad](http://abjad.mbrsi.org/) to render .pdf files to an [Atom](https://atom.io/) text editor tab.
+With `abjadcompile`, you can iteratively compose and render scores in a newly integrated development environment.

 ## Installation